-\emph{Introduction.}-- The pursuit for quantum processing units (QPUs) with long lived qubits resulted in the creation of qubits with coherence time exceeding one hour~\cite{Wang:21single} in single trapped ion-qubit, and few hours with nuclear spins~\cite{Zhong:15}.
-In state-of-the-art of superconducting quantum computing (QC), the coherence times for transmon qubits ranges from tens~\cite{Chu:22,Han:24} to hundreds of microseconds~\cite{Place:21}, but it may reach a few milliseconds with fluxonium qubits~\cite{Somoroff:23}.
-Besides these achievements constitute a important progress towards the advent of resilient QC, a fundamental operation information processing emerges as a challenge: \textit{the system reinitialization}.
+The pursuit of quantum processing units (QPUs) with long-lived qubits resulted in the creation of qubits with coherence time exceeding one hour~\cite{Wang:21single} in a single trapped ion qubit and a few hours with nuclear spins~\cite{Zhong:15}.
+In the state-of-the-art superconducting quantum computing (QC), the coherence times for transmon qubits range from tens~\cite{Chu:22, Han:24} to hundreds of microseconds~\cite{Place:21} but may reach a few milliseconds with fluxonium qubits~\cite{Somoroff:23}.
+In addition, these achievements constitute important progress towards the advent of resilient QC, a fundamental operation in information processing emerges as a challenge: the system (re)initialization.
 As, in general, quantum algorithms need to be repeated thousands or millions of times to achieve fiducial statistical outcomes, fast and scalable approaches for quantum information erasure take place as a fundamental part of the computation.

-Due to the impossibility to reset quantum information through coherent unitary operations~\cite{Kumar:00}, strategies for efficient reset have been proposed for different species of superconducting QPUs~\cite{Magnard:18,Reed:10,Geerlings:13,Egger:18,Sunada:22,Ciro_reset}, with a promising approach~\cite{Yoshioka:23} exploiting the interaction of the working qubits coupled to quantum-circuit refrigerators~\cite{Tan:17}.
-In this way, an external resonator directly coupled to the working qubit will work as an erasure head, responsible for dissipating unknown information encoded in the qubit, with the erasure rate ruled by the resonator decay rate $k_{\mathrm{r}}$.
-As a limiting agent in this approach, one cannot speed up the reset by increasing $k_{\mathrm{r}}$ due to the indirect effects of the resonator decay on the qubit lifetime during the QC stage.
-Therefore, developing scalable and switchable mechanisms to connect qubits to low-quality resonators would be a promising route to engineer faster initialization protocols, since existing approaches address solely individual target qubits resetting~\cite{Ciro_reset}.